AmirAhanchian/Porject-1-Group-15/README.txt

 Do wealthier countries recycle more

 Q2. air pollutants vs GDP
-	air pollutants vs how many env agreements they are in

 Q3. what source of electricity generation do wealthier countries use

 Q4.
 CO2 emission vs urbanization

 Q back burner for later in the project:		GDP vs immigration

+						air pollutants vs how many env agreements they are in - can be someones own clean up project

 Visualization: